We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Assessment includes identifying protective factors which can act as a buffer to the static, dynamic and acute risk issues.
 These include attitudes of respect, problem-solving skills, emotional regulation, cognitive coping, distress management and lifestyle management:

 • Look for the presence of a supportive community.
 Are there resources within the community that foster and support safety?
-Engaging the violent adult with the right supports is an important aspect of holding them accountable for the wellbeing and safety of their tamariki and changing their behaviour.
+Engaging the violent adult with the right supports is an important aspect of holding them accountable for the wellbeing and safety of their tamariki and rangatahi and changing their behaviour.

 Te ao huri huri — Tuituia domain